grodansparadis/vscp-doc-spec/vscp_module_description_file.md

  - **0o7700** will be interpreted as an octal number.
  - **0b11010101** will be interpreted as a binary number.

-This is only valid for numbers taht is positive.
+This is only valid for numbers that is positive.
 Negative numbers are not supported in this way and must be of numeric type.

 ## Module
 In the **module**-object the module is described.
 Currently only one module can be defined in a mdf file.
 This may change in the future.